top of page

 1.jpg

-The grand marble staircase with pennants by Alexander Stirling Calder.
+The grand marble staircase with pennants by Alexander "Sandy" Calder.

 The bronze statue of Dr. William Pepper is a copy of the one on Penn’s campus, where he was provost.
-The griffins on the staircase were carved in place and carved marble standing lamps flank the statue.
+The winged lions on the staircase were carved in place.
+Carved marble standing lamps flank the statue.

-Speaking of Alexander Sterling Calder, it is well known that he sculpted The Fountain of the Three Rivers that was placed in Logan Square in 1924.
+Speaking of Calders, Alexander Stirling Calder, Sandy's father, sculpted The Fountain of the Three Rivers that was placed in Logan Square in 1924.
 He also designed the Shakespeare Memorial sculpture in front of the library.
-It was placed close to Vine Street in 1929, then moved in 1953 to accommodate the construction of the Vine Street Expressway.
+It was placed close to Vine Street in 1928, then moved in 1953 to accommodate the construction of the Vine Street Expressway.

 1.jpg